Review of Lifetime Dry Dog Food

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to other dry dog foods.

-When you consider the protein-boosting effect of the canola meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the canola meal and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Lifetime lists both grain-inclusive and grain-free dry dog foods using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.
+Lifetime lists both grain-inclusive and grain-free dry dog foods using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Has Lifetime Brand Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this Lifetime brand.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Lifetime.